-No part may be reproduced except as authorized by written permission.
 The copyright and the foregoing restriction extend to reproduction in all media.

-© European Telecommunications Standards Institute 2011.
+© ETSI 2018.
 All rights reserved.

-DECTTM, PLUGTESTSTM, UMTSTM, TIPHONTM, the TIPHON logo and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.
+DECT[TM], PLUGTESTS[TM], UMTS[TM] and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.

-3GPP[TM] is a Trade Mark of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
-LTE[TM] is a Trade Mark of ETSI currently being registered for the benefit of its Members and of the 3GPP Organizational Partners.
-GSM® and the GSM logo are Trade Marks registered and owned by the GSM Association.
+3GPP[TM] and LTE[TM] are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.